-Name Amount Previously Reported (\$) Executive Contributions in Last Fiscal Year (\$) (1) Company Contributions in Last Fiscal Year (\$) (2) Aggregate Earnings in Last Fiscal Year (\$) (3) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year End (\$) Peter M. Carlino 8,284,124 378,871 189,435 (18,962) (4,370) 8,829,098 William J. Clifford 2,688,024 244,851 122,426 (208,137) (248,938) 2,598,226 Steven T. Snyder 1,373,899 109,712 54,856 (16,565) (117,631) 1,404,271 Desiree A. Burke 32,119 58,300 29,150 (2,532) (668) 116,369 Brandon J. Moore - 12,461 6,231 (654) (119) 17,919
+Name Amount Previously Reported (\$) Executive Contributions in Last Fiscal Year (\$) (1) Company Contributions in Last Fiscal Year (\$) (2) Aggregate Earnings in Last Fiscal Year (\$) (3) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year End (\$) Peter M. Carlino 10,438,731 434,032 217,016 2,353,542 (5,100) 13,438,221 William J. Clifford 3,177,195 280,077 140,039 479,357 (190,627) 3,886,041 Steven T. Snyder 1,685,883 124,762 62,381 326,946 (88,892) 2,111,080 Brandon J. Moore 73,116 36,125 18,062 17,017 (424) 143,896 Desiree A. Burke 242,516 68,000 34,000 60,999 (799) 404,716

-(1) For each Named Executive Officer, the Executive's contribution is included in the Named Executive Officer's salary and/or non-equity executive compensation for 2015, as reported in the Summary Compensation Table.
+For each Named Executive Officer, the executive's contribution is included in the Named Executive Officer's salary and/or non-equity executive compensation for 2017, as reported in the Summary Compensation Table.

-(2) For each Named Executive Officer, the Company's contribution is included in the Named Executive Officer's other compensation for 2015, as reported in the Summary Compensation Table.
+(2) For each Named Executive Officer, the Company's contribution is included in the Named Executive Officer's other compensation for 2017, as reported in the Summary Compensation Table.

-(3) Amounts reflect the change in account value during 2015.
+(3) Amounts reflect the change in account value during 2017.
 No amounts are reported in the Summary Compensation Table because earnings were not above market or preferential.

-Gaming and Leisure Properties, Inc. Deferred Compensation Plan.
-Pursuant to the Company's Deferred Compensation Plan, as amended, most management and certain other highly compensated employees selected by the committee administering the Plan (the "Committee") may elect to defer, on a pre-tax basis, a percentage of his or her salary and/or bonus.
+Gaming and Leisure Properties, Inc. Deferred Compensation Plan

+Pursuant to the Company's Deferred Compensation Plan, as amended, most management and certain other highly compensated employees selected by the committee administering the plan (the "Committee") may elect to defer, on a pre-tax basis, a percentage of his or her salary and/or bonus.
 The minimum amount deferrable is \$3,000 and the maximum is 90% of his or her base annual salary and/or bonus.
 Generally, deferral elections must be made before the beginning of the year in which compensation will be earned.
-The Company's contributions under the plan are equal to 50% of the participant's deferral for the first 10% of the salary and/or bonus deferred, subject to a maximum annual Company contribution equal to 5% of the participant's salary and/or bonus.
-With the Board of Directors' approval, the Company is also permitted to make discretionary contributions.
-Participants are always 100% vested in their own contributions, but Company contributions under the plan.
+The Company's contributions under the plan are equal to 50% of the participant's deferral for the first 10% of the salary and/or bonus deferred, subject to a maximum annual Company contribution equal to 55% of the participant's salary and/or bonus.
+With the approval of the Board of Directors, the Company is also permitted to make discretionary contributions.
+Participants are always 100% vested in their own contributions, but Company contributions vest 20% per year of service with the Company.
+Therefore, employees with five or more years of service are fully vested in Company contributions under the plan.
 However, for employees with less than five years of service, all Company contributions become immediately and fully vested upon death, retirement (on or after age 65) or a change in control of the Company, as defined in the Deferred Compensation Plan.
 The Committee may accelerate vesting of the Company's contributions if a participant terminates his or her employment because of disability.
-The Committee may also accelerate vesting in the event of an involuntary termination of employment pursuant to the same section of the Plan (3.8(g)).
+The Committee may also accelerate vesting in the event of an involuntary termination of employment pursuant to the same section of the plan.